OUR TEAMDiversity that wins.

 Grove determined early on that outdoor exercise was cheaper than therapy which is why she now lives on the small, remote island of Lana’i, Hawaii.
 She is an avid mountain biker, trail runner, rough water swimmer and hiking guide (www.hikelanai.com), getting outside every chance she gets.
 She loves being a mom of a math whiz and junior pollster named Max and is actively involved in his school and president of the School Foundation she helped to create.

-Matt holds a masters degree in public policy from Harvard University’s Kennedy School of Government and a B.A. in History from James Madison University.
-He lives in Cambridge with his wife, daughter, and son.
+Matt holds a master’s degree in public policy from Harvard University’s Kennedy School of Government and a B.A. in History from James Madison University.
+He lives in Cambridge, MA with his wife, daughter, and son.

-During nearly a decade at ALG Research, Zac has been integrally involved in the firm’s work at all levels – from the White House and Congress to state houses and city halls.
-Zac has served as pollster and strategist for members of Congress, mayors, state legislative caucuses, and public-interest groups.
-Zac has also polled for county and municipal officials from Las Vegas to Chicago to Charlotte
+During his more than 12 years at ALG Research, Zac has been integrally involved in the firm’s work at all levels – from the White House and Congress to state houses and city halls.
+Zac has served as pollster and strategist for Governors, members of Congress, mayors, state legislative caucuses, and public-interest groups.
+Zac has also polled for county and municipal officials from Las Vegas to Chicago to Charlotte.

 In addition to his work with candidates, Zac often works closely with the DSCC, DCCC, and DGA to elect Democrats across the country and also partners with labor unions, major corporations, and non-profit organizations to help them achieve their public policy goals.
 Additionally, Zac has a wealth of experience with environmental and conservation groups, and has partnered with the League of Conservation Voters, the Sierra Club, and the Nature Conservancy, among others to impact environmental policy at the national, state, and local level.

-Zac is also an experienced focus group moderator, having moderated dozens of groups in more than twenty states and in all regions of the country.
+Zac is also an experienced focus group moderator, having moderated 100+ focus groups in more than twenty states and in all regions of the country.
 Zac joined the firm in 2007 after serving as the Communications Director for the Alabama Democratic Party and working in statewide and local campaigns.
-He is a regular contributor for various television news programs, has been quoted in a variety of national publications, and profiled in Campaigns and Elections magazine.
+He has appeared on various television news programs, has been quoted in a variety of national publications, and profiled in Campaigns and Elections magazine.

 He holds a B.A. and M.A. in Political Science from the University of Alabama.
 He and his wife Barbara, a mechanical engineer, live with their dog Fritz, a well-behaved Italian Greyhound.